tlangan1/Life-Helper-Backend/Documentation/README.md

 - Each data end point is handled by a branch of code in `server.js`.
 These endpoints are of the form .../get/[item name], .../add/[item name], .../delete/[item name] and .../update/[item name].
 - Each data endpoint maps to a database call in `db.js`.
 Each database call is handled by a stored procedure in the database.
 - Note that the database deletes are actually just logical deletes where the deleted_dtm column of a given item is updated to the current date time.

+### Database

+- `MySQL will create and index when a foreign key is created if it deems that that foreign key is not properly supported giving the existing indexes.` For example, consider the entity object_goal where the primary key/index is on object_id, goal_id.
+When I create the foreign key to objective MySQL does not create an index as the primary is already first indexed on object_id; however, when I create the foreign key to goal, MySQL creates a non-unique index on goal_id to assist in that relationship.
+  - I created a stored procedure to remove the foreign keys called `p_drop_all_foreign_keys.sql`.
+I think this is a tool I may need to use when doing database upgrades but wanting to retain existing data.
+  - I created an analog for the indexes but I do not think it will be used.
+I did it as an exercise.
+The stored procedure is called `p_drop_all_non_primary_indexes`
+- `Logging SQL Errors:` There is an entity called sql_error which initially is being used by p_drop_index to persist sql errors.
+  - All stored procedures should contain an error handler that captures all exceptions.
+This is the syntax for that:
+    ```
+    DECLARE EXIT HANDLER FOR SQLEXCEPTION
+        BEGIN
+        ...
+        rollback; /* If there is a transaction involved */
+        insert into sql_error...
+        END
+    ```
+    This design should ensure that no database errors are returned to the application.
+  - In the event that a database error occurs the Express server should return a `soft` message to the application indicating that something went wrong and that the user should try the operation again and that if it still fails, register a complaint.

 ### Root CA Management